iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Can't sign up without app restarting<br> :date: __2020-12-25 22:11:58__

+> Second time I've tried to use it.
+Set an appointment but keeps telling me an error occurred.
+Says Dr is there but nothing.
+Contacting my insurance company to let them know how useless this app is.<br> :date: __2020-12-25 18:18:19__

+> It keeps glitching.
+It won't allow me to sign up<br> :date: __2020-12-21 16:14:31__

+> Doctor was extremely abrupt and RUDE...<br> :date: __2020-12-20 20:18:23__

+> Waste of money.
+I spent 4+ hours on the phone dealing with billing because I was mis charged and the doctor has cancelled at the last minute multiple times with no notice.
+Waste of your time and money.<br> :date: __2020-12-20 19:42:24__

 > Never really had any issues until they forgot to bill my insurance and then demanded that I pay for the balance.
 Its only $84 but it also wasn't my mistake so why should I be held accountable for it?
 Talked to a "supervisor" who was only concerned about collecting the past due balance instead of rectifying their mistake.
 Hope this doesn't happen to anyone else because this really is a convenient option.
 Too bad their supervisors don't have any customer service skills.<br> :date: __2020-12-18 21:38:14__

 > Unable to upload insurance instead goes straight to credit card payment.
 Uploaded pictures and scheduled service with no service rendered even though my card was charged.
 I get an email stating that I'm not done but going to the app, but there is no history of my uploaded photos.<br> :date: __2020-12-16 02:56:09__